 Insurance companies who lose at trial and have a judgment entered against them will often threaten the injury victim with an appeal as a means to getting the victim to agree to a settlement.
 The argument goes thusly: “We will win this case on appeal, so you should take our offer and be guaranteed that amount.”
 Before giving into this threat, discuss the following with your attorney:

-At Ladah Law Firm, we are able to represent injury victims from the initial filing of their cases through the appeals process.
+At the Ladah law firm in Las Vegas, we are able to represent injury victims from the initial filing of their cases through the appeals process.
 Along the way, we help our clients make important decisions about their cases by using our knowledge and experience to deliver accurate and insightful legal advice.
 Even if you have lost your Nevada personal injury case, contact us for a free consultation and review your options with us.
 Call us today at (702) 252-0055.